Why is nobody interested in your company news?

 - If journalists choose to cover the event, they’ll have decided what stories they are publishing prior to this.

-- The inboxes of journalists are full to the brim with press releases discussing mental health.
+- The inboxes of journalists are full to the brim with press releases discussing how free scripts for hypnosis can impact the mental health of an individual.
 There are only so many column inches a publication can devote to the subject.

 As a result, if you’ve missed the deadline for an awareness week, consider waiting a couple of weeks.
 You’ll probably have a higher chance of success.